SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera_controller.md

 <!-- example mentions logging, not alerts -->
 In Aeon, the `VideoEvents` subject is useful for several environment monitoring workflows, such as regular logging of a summary of the current state of the experiment each hour.
 See [](target-module-alerts) for details on configuring these alerts.

-As with other Harp devices in the system, this stream should be added to the `HeartbeatSources` to be monitored using the [](./monitors.md#synchronizermonitor) node to ensure continuous synchronisation with all other synchronised devices on the system.
+As with other Harp devices in the system, this stream should be added to the `HeartbeatSources` to be monitored using the [`SynchronizerMonitor (Aeon.Acquisition)`](target-node-synchronizermonitor) node to ensure continuous synchronisation with all other synchronised devices on the system.

 :::{seealso}
 [Camera](target-module-camera) on how to add a camera controlled by this multi-camera controller.